reptar/reptar.github.io/docs/usage.md

 This creates a local web server that lazily builds your site.
 It makes for a great development experience as you can edit your site's source files and refresh a page to see the changes immediately reflected.

 This is accomplished by only rendering the file that is being requested, always checking from disk what the latest contents are.

+When using watch mode you can append `?debug` to any URL to see the underlying data that is powering that File.